 We believe what our senses tell us.
-We see someone for the first time and instantly capture their height, build, skin color, hair color, features, expression, clothing.
-We interpret their body language and form an immediate impression of the person.
+When we see someone for the first time, we instantly capture their height, build, skin color, hair color, features, expression, clothing, and body language.
 In seconds we have an ingrained image and opinion of a person that we don’t even know.
 It doesn’t matter if it’s true or not—it’s true to us.
-Why is that?

 The reason is that we believe our personal analysis above all else.
 If we believe a person is suspicious or dangerous, we will cling to that belief.
 If we believe a person is weak or helpless, we will continue to see them that way.
 What other people say about them—and even what they say about themselves—will have to be tested against our strong impressions.
 We believe ourselves first and foremost.